Parts 1 and 2 of our 3-Part Investigation

 We resume our surveillance in the dorm room where Mark saw the shadow.

 Mark – I was standing in a corridor outside of the cell room where we were holding an EVP session in the hopes of recording some interesting audio.
 I had heard what were thought to be footsteps somewhere near the outside of the cell, sounding like it was on the same level as us, followed by a ‘thud’ sound.
-I stood outside the room to try and hear more sounds and to determine where they may have come from.
+I stood outside the room to try to hear more sounds and to determine where they may have come from.
 This is when I saw the tall shadow figure down at the other end of the dorm room area.
 It was slightly taller than the average man.
 It moved quickly from left to right and behind a wall.
 It was roughly the shape of a person but I didn’t notice any arms or legs moving.
 It just floated from left to right.
 On inspection, we found nothing, but set up a DVR camera in that area in the hopes of capturing it if it happened again.

 Jess reports further temperature fluctuations in this area.